-Underlying Principles and Assumptions (and related Trust Values) Commitment to our staff People are systematically considered to be good; self-motivated, intelligent, trustworthy and reliable. (supportive & optimistic) Increasing trust & developing autonomy in all our staff People are more engaged in their work when they are clear how it contributes to a 'bigger picture' they understand and can invest in. (ambitious & Involved) Creating a shared understanding of why we exist and how we should get there People can only really thrive when they bring their whole selves to work.
-There is no success without inclusion, diversity and equality. (genuine & involved) Creating an inclusive environment where we can be our whole selves at work We will always believe in and promote the ability of our staff and students to further develop their skills, abilities and self-efficacy. (curious, supportive & optimistic) Continuous and deliberate development of our staff k.
+Underlying principles and assumptions (and related Trust Values) Commitment to our staff Creating trust & developing autonomy in all our staff People are systematically considered to be good; self- motivated, intelligent, trustworthy and reliable. (supportive & optimistic) People are more engaged in their work when they are clear how it contributes to a 'bigger picture' they understand and can invest in. (ambitious & Involved) Creating a shared understanding of why we exist and how we should get there People can only really thrive when they bring their whole selves to work.
+There is no success without inclusion, diversity and equality. (genuine & involved) Čreating an inclusive environment where we can be our whole selves at work We will always believe in and promote the ability of our staff and students to further develop their skills, abilities and self-efficacy. (curious, supportive & optimistic) Continuous and deliberate development of our staff k.
 Engagement with suppliers, customers and others in a business relationship with the Academy Trust (Section 172 Statement)

 Our approach with suppliers and other key stakeholders is strongly grounded in our values of being genuine, supportive and involved.
-This approach has ensured we have maintained and strengthened our relationships through the challenges of the past 12 months, particularly around lockdown.
+This approach has ensured we have maintained and strengthened our relationships through the challenges of the past 12 months.
 In particular, our relationships with our transport and catering suppliers have relied on this transparent, supportive approach to ensure a continuation of service while remaining a sustainable provision.